New Bothwell, Manitoba

 New Bothwell, originally called Kronsthal, is a local urban district in the Rural Municipality of Hanover, Manitoba, Canada.
 It is located approximately 15 km northwest of Steinbach on Provincial Road 216, 1 km south of Provincial Road 311 and 6 km north of Highway 52.
 It has a population of approximately 500.

-New Bothwell is serviced by a post office, a restaurant/convenience store, recreation centre, an elementary/junior high school, a fire station, and two nearby churches.
-The local Chamber of Commerce and the local recreation committee organize community events such as an annual fall dinner, the winter carnival, and the summer fair.
+New Bothwell is serviced by a post office, a restaurant/convenience store (now closed), recreation centre, an elementary/junior high school, a fire station, and two nearby churches.
+The local Chamber of Commerce and the local recreation committee organize community events such as an annual fall dinner and the winter carnival.